Belarus opposition says fate of country, Ukraine intertwined | Times Leader

 “So Belarus is part of this problem and this problem, this crisis, has to be solved in this context,” said.

 Lukashenko had to support Russia after its Feb.
-24 invasion of Ukraine, she said, because Putin supported him after the mass protests against the official 2020 election results that gave the Belarus president a sixth term with 80% of the vote.
+24 invasion of Ukraine, she said, because Putin supported him after the 2020 contentious elections that sparked mass anti-government protests against the official election results that gave him a sixth term with 80% of the vote.
+Many Belarusians and international observers denounced the results as a sham.

-Since its invasion, Russia has used Belarus as a staging ground to send troops into Ukraine, and Moscow and Minsk have maintained close military ties.
+Since the invasion of Ukraine, Russia has used Belarus as a staging ground to send troops into its smaller neighbor, and Moscow and Minsk have maintained close military ties.

 Lukashenko, who has been president since 1994, said last month that Belarus’ warplanes have been modified to carry nuclear weapons in line with its agreement with Russia.
 And he warned the United States and its allies against carrying out a “provocation” against Belarus, saying “targets have been selected” for retaliation.